cockroachdb/docs/v2.0/create-sequence.md

 <span class="version-tag">New in v2.0:</span> The `CREATE SEQUENCE` [statement](sql-statements.html) creates a new sequence in a database.
 Use a sequence to auto-increment integers in a table.

+<div id="toc"></div>

+## Considerations

-{{site.data.alerts.callout_info}}Using a sequence is slower than using the <code>SERIAL</code> data type– incrementing a sequence requires a write to persistent storage, whereas generating a new <code>SERIAL</code> value does not.
-Use the SERIAL data type unless a sequence is preferred or required.{{site.data.alerts.end}}
+- Using a sequence is slower than using the `SERIAL` data type– incrementing a sequence requires a write to persistent storage, whereas generating a new `SERIAL`value does not.
+Use the `SERIAL` data type unless a sequence is preferred or required.

-{{site.data.alerts.callout_info}}A column that uses a sequence can have a gap if a transaction increments the sequence and is then rolled back.
+- A column that uses a sequence can have a gap if a transaction increments the sequence and is then rolled back.
 Sequence updates are committed immediately and aren't rolled back along with their containing transaction.
-This is done to avoid blocking concurrent transactions that use the same sequence.{{site.data.alerts.end}}
+This is done to avoid blocking concurrent transactions that use the same sequence.

-<div id="toc"></div>

 ## Required Privileges